-The name Kodaikanal means gift of the forest and the dense forest with many varieties of trees, the huge rocks in the wilderness and the enchanting waterfalls, makes it a real gift for the tourists visiting this place.
-An area blessed by its location in the Palani Hills in Western Ghats, it creates landscapes and natural beauty that one doesn't want to miss.
+The name Kodaikanal means gift of the forest and the dense forest with many varieties of trees, the huge rocks in the wilderness and the enchanting waterfalls, make it a real gift for the tourists visiting this place.
+An area blessed by its location in the Palani Hills in the Western Ghats, it creates landscapes and natural beauty that one doesn't want to miss.
 To make the most of the enchanting surroundings one can undertake various activities such as trekking, boating, horse riding etc.

 Abundant in natural beauty.
 Kodaikanal is an ideal spot for the family trips, honeymooners, adventure freaks and also for those who love to explore the untouched places.

 Nearest railway station and airport are situated far away from the main city.
 Since there are very few means of transportation from the airport, cab charges are generally higher and non-negotiable.